New: Women’s Fact-Share Social Launching on the Isle of Wight!

 The sessions are not intended to be formal workshops or clinical health programmes.
 Instead, they will provide an opportunity to hear from knowledgeable local professionals, ask questions, share experiences and enjoy conversation in a relaxed social setting.

 Each event will feature one or two guest speakers giving short presentations of around 20 minutes, followed by questions, discussion and informal networking.
-Drinks and snacks will be available from The Riverside Centre bar.
+Parking for the events will be free and drinks and snacks will be available from The Riverside Centre bar.

 “Sometimes it feels as though we’re surrounded by information but not always by understanding.
 Women’s Fact-Share Social is simply about creating a welcoming space where women can meet, talk openly, hear from trusted voices and enjoy each other’s company.
 We hope it will be informative, supportive and above all enjoyable.”